violetpupil/gos/cloud/k8s/reference/kubectl/commands/commands.md

 `edit` Edit a resource from the default editor.

+`kustomize` Build a set of KRM resources using a 'kustomization.yaml' file.

 `label` Update the labels on a resource.

 `patch` Update fields of a resource using strategic merge patch